 lives.
 They can receive hundreds of press releases each week, and if

-everyone routinely rang to check up on their release there wouldn't be
+everyone rang to check up on their release there wouldn't be

 any time to put an issue together.

-- Press releases need to be written in a significantly
+- News releases need to be written in

-different style from brochures or advertisements.
-Giving the 'hard
+a different style from brochures or advertisements.
+Giving the

 sell' to a journalist is a big turn-off.